Skip to main content

 Review summary

-• Flavor: Many loved the creamy risotto with savory sausage, though some found it bland and added their own seasonings for more depth 🍲.
+• Flavor: Many loved the creamy, flavorful risotto; some found it a bit bland and added extra seasonings for more depth 🍲.

-• Ease of prep: Cooking risotto requires patience and constant stirring, taking longer than expected for many but worth the effort for most.
+• Ease of prep: Cooking risotto requires patience and constant stirring, taking longer than expected for many customers.

-• Suggestions: Consider adding garlic, herbs, or extra sun-dried tomato paste for more flavor; some preferred chicken over pork sausage.
+• Suggestions: Consider adding garlic, herbs, or lemon juice to boost flavor; some preferred chicken sausage over pork.

-• Texture: The creamy risotto was a hit for many, though some found the zucchini's texture didn't quite fit.
+• Texture: The creamy risotto was a hit for most, but some found the zucchini's texture didn't quite fit.

 AI-generated from customer reviews